pclubiitk/model-zoo/generative_models/DCGAN_Tensorflow/README.md

   --noise_dim NOISE_DIM        Dimension of noise vector
   --batch_size BATCH_SIZE      Batch size, default 256
-  --num_examples_to_generate   no of images shown after each epoch in output, default 16
+  --num_examples_to_generate   no of images shown after each epoch in output, default 16 --lr_gen                     learning rate of generator's optimizer,default 0.0002 --lr_disc                    learning rate of discriminator's optimizer,default 0.0002
+  --outdir OUTDIR              Directory in which to store data, don't put '/' at the end.

   ```

 ## Contributed by: